wbamberg/hiking/index.md

 #### Cons: ####
 * really busy at weekends
 * no paved road access
-* a fair distance from Whistler (maybe 1.5 hours drive)
+* a fair distance from Whistler (more than an hour's drive)

 ### Musical Bumps/Russet Lake/Singing Pass ###